 How will others, in the distant future, be able to understand anything at all about a thriving society that was self-destroyed with no technical support to read anything.
 They will stare at the funny-looking tiny chips found next to skeletons (assuming they won’t melt!) that would be so ancient and meaningless!

 If we meet with a catastrophic end, we will be the dinosaurs of our future species.
 They will only presume this and that about us and our fleeting existence on this planet.
 We will be their Palaeolithic!

-Naturally, Mars and how quite possibly we could share a common fate would be the next topic.
-Then the Indigo Children would commonly pop up into our discussion.
+Naturally, the next topic would be Mars and how quite possibly our planet could share a common fate.
+Then the Indigo Children would commonly pop up in our discussion.
 I will not give details here; the point is to make you curious enough to research yourself if you don’t know yet.

 We would talk extensively about how we almost lost our spirituality as a species and became highly materialised.

 We often spoke about the great minds that lived before their time.
 About how we should eternally thank Nikola Tesla for the luxury of plugging appliances in our homes today.
 How many remember that the man always said the electricity should be wireless and free for everybody?

 We talked about the outstanding thinkers, the brilliant philosophers such as Helena Blavatsky, whose open mind delved well beyond physical entities.
 Isis Unveiled, my favourite book of hers, should be on the mandatory reading list in high school.
 The teacher in him said it would be way above average and won’t make sense to many.
 I still have hope for our species!